 Actual Weight – The weight of a fully-packaged parcel or pallet.
 This will be used in conjunction with the dimensions of your parcel to calculate the price of the shipment, unless the Volumetric Weight is greater.

 API – Application Programming Interface – An interface between two different applications or platforms.
-In the context of our services, it refers to plugins or tools that allow you to import orders from online platforms such as Magento or Etsy and book shipping for them via our website; or to make our shipping options available through your own webstore.
+In the context of our services, this refers to integration options that allow you to link your Transglobal Express account to third-party e-commerce platforms or storefronts.
+See Importer (API) and Plugin (API) for two different kinds.

 Back-to-Back – A type of air freight service in which bookings are made directly with the airline rather than with an agent.
 The goods will have their own Master Air Waybill (MAWB).
 See also: Consolidated (Air Freight).